thanvietcuong/thanvietcuong.github.io/_pages/about.md

   - /about.html
 ---

 I am a Master Student at University of Nebraska, Lincoln.
 My interest is Theoretical Computer Science in general.
-I have been doing research on graph algorithms for 4 years.
-I am currently working under the advise of Dr. Deogun.
 I was fortunate to archieve high prizes in both Mathematics and Competitive Programming Olympiads.
-I will complete my Master next semester.
-After graduation, I will continue my academic career as a Ph.D. candidate.
+I am currently working under the advise of Dr. Deogun and will complete my Master next semester.
+My interested topic is graph algorithms.
+I am applying for a Ph.D position in Fall 2021.
+If you have any question about my information, please contact me via email: cthan2@huskers.unl.edu.